smu160/Tower-Defense/README.md

 - [ ] Game Over is not displaying
 - [ ] Give option to restart game after game over
 - [ ] Make `time till next wave ...` blit over all other graphics on screen
+- [ ] Display "Welcome" screen with rules and play button

 ## Getting Started